v0ss3n/projects/education/wearables/wearables.md

 To start out, we'll use the shield as a prototyping board.
 You can plug in female jumper wires into the sockets to connect the data pins to your inputs and outputs, you can solder wires to the GPIO holes or you can solder sockets into the GPIO holes to plug in jumper wires for modularity.

 #### Example Arduino code
 Example code can be found in the ```Arduino (code)``` folder.
+You can find the following examples:

+Programmed input:
 - Blinking an LED (output, digitalWrite)
 - Fading an LED (analogWrite, PWM)

+Digital input:

+- TO DO (using internal pullup resistor)

+Analog input:
+- Reading LDR sensor data (serial monitor)
+- Using LDR sensor data to fade LED (mapping input values to output values)
+- Using LDR sensor data to light up Neopixels (libraries)
+- Sweeping a servo

+Touch input:
 - Turning on an LED with touch (touchRead, using input to do something with output, while statement)
 - Toggling an LED with touch (if/else statement)
-- Reading LDR sensor data (serial monitor)
-- Using sensor data to dim LED (mapping input values to output values)
-- Lighting up Neopixels (libraries)
-- Sweeping a servo

-## Examples
-Output only:
-- Servo motor
-- LED (works for LED and LED filament)
-- Neopixels
-- Speaker

-Input and output:
-- Touch input > LED output
-- Switch input > LED output
-- LDR input > neopixel output
-- LDR input > servo motor output (works for continuous and 180 degree servo motors)
+- Fading an LED with touch (touchRead, mapping capacitance ranges)
+- Mapping a capacitance range to tones on a speaker (tone)
+- Using touch pins to make a keyboard (multiple pins, arrays)

 Nice to haves:

+If you've made the circuit with an LDR, it's only one step further to connect your own, self made sensor!
+Take out the LDR, and stick one jumper wire to alligator clip in each
 - How to make a voltage divider with e-textiles
 - Wireless communication (but too hard to start with)